- General Ledger

 In the past, a partial payment was distributed across multiple lines instead of using the waterfall method.
 For multi-entity companies with inter-entity payments, the waterfall method can reduce the number of inter-entity transactions simply by not touching every line.

-Starting with this release, if you create a payment using the legacy
+if you create a payment using the legacy

-create_arpayment function, the resulting record will an
+create_arpayment function, the resulting record will be an